U.S. flag

 4. Work-life expectancy: Determine a measure of the victim’s expected remaining years of workforce participation using the tabulated work-life expectancies for the victim’s age at the time of death or at the time the victim was unable to work, or had to reduce work, as a result of eligible conditions contained in the publication, Gary R. Skoog, James E. Ciecka, Kurt V. Krueger, “The Markov Model of Labor Force Activity 2012-17: Extended Tables of Central Tendency, Shape, Percentile Points, and Bootstrap Standard Errors,” Journal of Forensic Economics, Volume 28, Issue 1 (2019), pp. 15-108.
 These are generally accepted tables of work-life expectancy regarding the general population.

 Work-life expectancies are based on actual experiences and behavior of the general population and measure the estimated time in years an individual of a given age will remain in the labor force (either employed or actively seeking work), allowing for age-specific mortality risks and rates of workforce transitions.
-The Special Master will use the expected work-life for active males, with a full-time beginning labor force state, to compute expected remaining years of workforce participation for both male and female victims.
+The Special Master will use the expected work-life for individuals, with a full-time beginning labor force state, to compute expected remaining years of workforce participation.
 The work-life expectancies are shown in Table 2 below.
-Because published estimated work-life expectancies by gender are lower for women than men, this specification increases the duration of estimated foregone earnings, and thus presumed economic losses, for female victims and was implemented by the Special Master to accommodate for potential increases in labor force participation rates of women.

 Expected Remaining Years of Workforce Participation

-As a matter of general policy, the VCF will not award lost earnings if the victim was 65 years old or older at the time of disability or death based upon the presumption that the victim had reached his or her reasonable work-life expectancy.
-Exceptions may be considered if the victim (or his or her authorized representative) submits evidence to support the assumption of additional years of workforce participation after age 65, such as the victim’s need to support minor children.
+As a matter of general policy, the VCF will not award lost earnings if the victim was 70 years old or older at the time of disability or death.
+In the case of a victim whose only eligible disability determination is a reclassification decision from the FDNY, NYPD, NYCERS, or NYSLRS, the VCF generally will not award lost earnings if the victim was 65 years old or older at the time of reclassification, based upon the presumption that the victim had reached his or her reasonable work-life expectancy.
+Exceptions may be considered if the victim (or his or her authorized representative) submits evidence to support the assumption of additional years of workforce participation after age 65 (in the case of a reclassification) or 70 (in all other cases), such as the victim’s need to support minor children.
 In many cases, these issues are best addressed in the context of an appeal hearing.

-5. Growth rates: The VCF projects compensable income and benefits through the victim’s expected work-life using growth rates that incorporate an annual inflationary or cost-of-living component, an annual real overall productivity or scale adjustment in excess of inflation, and an annual real life-cycle or age-specific increase derived using data on average full-time year-round earnings by age bracket from the 2010 Current Population Survey (“CPS”), a monthly survey of households conducted by the Bureau of the Census for the Bureau of Labor Statistics.
+5. Growth rates: The VCF projects compensable income and benefits through the victim’s expected work-life using growth rates that incorporate an annual inflationary or cost-of-living component, an annual real overall productivity or scale adjustment in excess of inflation, and an annual real life-cycle or age-specific increase derived using data on average full-time year-round earnings by age bracket from the 2023 Current Population Survey (“CPS”), a monthly survey of households conducted by the Bureau of the Census for the Bureau of Labor Statistics.
 This survey is widely recognized as a primary source of data on employment status and workforce characteristics of the civilian non-institutional population ages 16 years and older.
-Because age-specific observed life-cycle increases for all males were higher than observed life-cycle increases for both men and women combined, the Special Master elected to incorporate the life-cycle increases for males into earnings growth for all victims, both male and female.

-Independent of life-cycle increases, inflation and real overall productivity increases of 2% and 1%, respectively, are applied each year.
-These rates of increase are consistent with the long- term relationship between economy-wide wage growth and risk-free interest rates, which currently reflect lowered inflationary expectations.
+Independent of life-cycle increases, inflation and real overall productivity increases of 2.3% and 1.89%, respectively, are applied each year.
+These rates of increase are consistent with the long- term relationship between economy-wide wage growth and risk-free interest rates, which currently reflect slightly higher long-term inflationary expectations.
 A schedule containing age-specific earnings growth rates reflecting the combined inflation, overall productivity, and life-cycle increases is shown in Table 3 below.
 The Special Master has determined that individual age-specific growth rates, rather than growth independent of a particular age bracket at death, better reflects the expected pattern of earnings over one’s career[3] and results in more equitable and consistent projections for victims close to each other in age with otherwise similar family and employment characteristics.

 Presumed Age-Specific Earnings Growth Rates